UBC-STAT/stat-201/docs/syllabus-page.md

 We **are not** trying to test your memory!!!
 Please don't spend energy trying to memorize everything.
 If you had done the worksheets and tutorial, this should not be a problem for you.

-- **Midterms:** two 45-minute mid-terms will be administered at the start of the tutorial in Weeks 5 and 9 (or Weeks 3 and 5 in Summer Terms).
-The first midterm will cover Weeks 1 to 4 (i.e., Worksheets/Tutorials 1, 2, 3, and 4, plus
+- **Midterms:** two 45-60 minute mid-terms will be administered at the start of the tutorial in Weeks 5 and 9  (or Weeks 3 and 5 in Summer Terms).
+There can be some changes to the exact week of the midterm exams depending on number of holidays during the semester.
+The first midterm will cover
+Weeks 1 to 4 (i.e., Worksheets/Tutorials 1, 2, 3, and 4, plus
 the readings).
-The second midterm will <em>focus</em> on Weeks 6, 7, and 8 (i.e.,
+The second midterm will <em>focus</em> on Weeks 6, 7, 8 and may be 9 (i.e.,
 Worksheets/Tutorials 1, 2, 3, and 4, plus
 the readings), however, the content is cumulative as the concepts are dependent.
 - **Final Exam:** The final exam will be a 90-minute exam and it will cover the material of